mcansh/remix-fastify/packages/remix-fastify/README.md

 ## Example

-checkout the example usage in [./example/server.mjs](./example/server.mjs)
+checkout the example in mcansh/remix-fastify-example